Trump demands payroll tax cut while GOP eyes benefit cuts for unemployed

 The fate of unemployment benefits is likely to prove one of the key sticking points in congressional negotiations, with tens of millions of Americans financially dependent on the outcome.
 Senior White House officials have in recent days sought to limit the extension while also denying they are seeking to end federal unemployment benefits.
 Larry Kudlow, the president’s senior economic adviser, disputed Friday that the administration wants to dismantle the program.

 “Some people are asking me, ‘Why are you getting rid of unemployment benefits when you still have a lot of unemployment?’
-The answer is, ‘We’re not,'” Kudlow told Fox Business on Friday.
+The answer is, ‘We’re not,’ ” Kudlow told Fox Business on Friday.
 “We’re not getting rid of unemployment benefits.
-Now, a couple of things – we are looking at various ways to cap total unemployment benefits – federal and state and local.
+Now, a couple of things — we are looking at various ways to cap total unemployment benefits — federal and state and local.
 We’re looking at various ways to do that.”

 Multiple other issues also remain to be fought out in the coming three weeks McConnell has designated for crafting what will likely be the final major coronavirus relief bill before the November election.
 The first four bills — totaling around $3 trillion — passed nearly unanimously in March and April, but McConnell has acknowledged that negotiations on the upcoming package will be much more difficult as partisan tensions mount with the election approaching.